SphericalKat/caching-geodata/slides.md

 <br/>

-## Problems
-- Too **granular**.
-Two locations a few metres apart can have slightly different values for lat & lon.
-- Even with a high volume of requests, it is unlikely that multiple requests are made with the exact same coordinates.

 <!--
 You can have `style` tag in markdown to override the style for the current page.
 Learn more: https://sli.dev/guide/syntax#embedded-styles